-When I say that the display of lights in Dunedin, Florida was moving, I’m not talking about the “bring you to tears” kind of moving.
+With a nickname like the Sunshine State, it may seem odd that Florida is home to so many holiday events.
+From the annual St. Augustine Christmas Parade, to Santa’s Enchanted Forest in Miami, to the myriad of Christmas events in Orlando, Florida is a literal hotbed (no pun intended) of holiday festivals.
+While these big productions are always entertaining, I much prefer the community-based celebrations hosted in the small towns around the state.
+One of my favorites is the moving display of lights in Dunedin, Florida.
+And when I say “moving,” I’m not talking about the “bring you to tears” kind of moving.
 I mean they were literally moving – on the water.
 At Dunedin’s annual Holiday Boat Parade last night, thousands of people gathered on the waterfront to watch perhaps three dozen wildly decorated boats sail into the marina.

 On one sailboat, an American flag in lights had been strung amidst its rigging and two women, dressed in red, white and blue USO outfits waved at onlookers from the deck.
 Another sported a penguin theme, with two giant inflatable penguins attached to the mast.
 Still another had created a palm tree outline in lights.
 While most were sailboats, several speedboats and one pontoon boat had been decked out for the holidays as well.